 6. Compare and contrast essay – In compare and contrast writing, you choose two subjects and aim to find how exactly they are different and what similarities they share, if any.
 Comparing tax laws of two states would be a good example of expository writing of this subtype.

-However, if your instructions don’t state the number of sections your paper needs to meet, follow the standard essay writing process; a typical expository essay would have five paragraphs: one intro, three body paragraphs, and one for the ending.
+However, if your instructions don’t state the number of sections your paper needs to meet, follow the standard essay writing process.
+A typical five-paragraph essay structure has five paragraphs: one intro, three body paragraphs, and one for the ending.

 Format Template

-Writing an expository essay requires a thoughtful approach.
-The latter isn’t easy to accomplish, as you need to find sources, identify the paper type you want or need to follow, and develop a thesis statement.
+Writing expository essays calls for a thoughtful approach.
+The latter isn’t easy to accomplish, as you need to find sources, identify the essay type, and develop a thesis statement that guides your paper.
 However, a template can simplify your writing process.

 Outline Example